practice-golang/9minutes/README.md

 # 9minutes board

 ```
-An expreimental 9minutes or GUBUN board for personal use
+An expreimental 9minutes or GUBUN board for own personal use

 Using struct or map, mainly map